kleinomicslab/mrbin/README.md

 The sequence of data processing is as follows:

 * Gathering all parameters from user
+* Creating a set with coordinates of each bin
+* Removing solvent region
+* Removing additional regions
+* Cropping of HSQC spectra to the region along the diagonal
+* Summing or merging regions containing peaks with unstable positions such as citric acid
 * Reading Bruker NMR data
 * Scaling to reference region
 * Binning
-* Removing solvent region
-* Removing additional regions
-* Summing up region containing peaks with unstable positions such as citric acid
 * Removal of bins containing mostly noise
-* Cropping of HSQC spectra to the region along the diagonal
 * PQN transformation
-* Removal of negative values
+* Replacement of negative values
 * Log transform
-* Plotting a PCA
+* Plotting a quality control plot, including a PCA plot
-* Saving bins and parameters to the hard drive
+* Saving bins, parameters and the plot to the hard drive

-After finishing, a PCA can be displayed. mrbin() also returns a list containing three variables:
+mrbin() also returns an (invisible) list containing three variables:

 * bins: A matrix containing bin data for all samples, Depending on the option you chose, the data will be cleaned up and scaled.
 * parameters: A list containing all parameters used to create the bin matrix.